CLUBS & ACTIVITIES

 FORENSICS & DEBATE

 The Forensics Team participates in speech contests throughout the state in the spring, with students choosing a particular category of speech.
 Students, 9-12, are eligible and should listen for announcements during September for the first team organizational meetings.
-Ms. Balla is the faculty moderator.
+Mr. Adams is the faculty moderator for Forensics and Mrs. Rabine (305A) is for debate.

 SPEECH & ACTIVIITES